Owls pick up mammoth win on senior night on Avila’s game winning goal

 “It was amazing,” Avila said.
 “Especially during senior night and we really needed that win.
 It was very special and my first college career goal, hopefully it’s not my last one.”

-The game began with a 30-minute lightening delay, and rained for most of the pregame and during the delay.
+The game began with a 30-minute lightening delay, and rained for most of the pregame ceremonies.
 Jhony Gonzalez, a senior defender, said the he thinks the weather played a factor because the ball skipped a lot and the lightening backed the team up during the delay.

 “We try to emphasize if we defend well, at some point in time we have to score a goal,” Gonzalez said.
 “As long as we keep a zero on the board and score we’ll win the game.”